AdsanaGithub/SANA-UT-ERC20-Token/README.md

 Airdrop Contract Address -->  0x834b9725a64fc998ce5c7bf16321baeca5962e82
 Owner Address -->  0xD236cc7DF064f9f3a67EF5564C06f7753c24c3E4

-The contract is configured to distribute SANA-UT utility tokens to Ethereum ERC20 compatible wallets (finish this)

 # Distribution breakdown of the SANA-UT Utility Token

-SANA-UT-Erc20-Token/sana ut token graphic.png

 For payment of services and other client rewards and benefits (60%)